Beaming In

 Beaming In is the second album by American comedian Chris Rush.
+It was recorded during a week of shows in 1979 at The Other End, NYC.
 The album was released in 1981 on City Sounds, which is a subsidiary of MMO Music Group Inc. 25 years after the initial release it was re-released through the online record label, Laugh, onto CD and digital download.